ut-cwo/Space-time-inverse-scattering-of-translation-based-motion/README.md

 1. Please download the Recon_corefunction folder, which contains the core functions required to run the reconstruction code.

-2. The script Main_simulation.mat is used to run the simulation.
+2. The script Main_simulation.m is used to run the simulation.
 Make sure to place this script in the same directory as the Recon_corefunction folder.
 Once everything is set up, you can run the script to reproduce the simulation results shown below.

+3. Since the code contains comments explaining each section, it is recommended to execute the code step by step and read through the related comments when running the code for the first time.

 <p align="center">
 <img src="Simulation_result.jpg" width="700"/>